-Prerequisite: ACCT 211 with a minimum grade of C and FIN 321 with a minimum grade of C and (FIN 445 with a minimum grade of C or ACCT 445 with a minimum grade of C).
+Prerequisite: ECO 201 with a minimum grade of C and ECO 202 with a minimum grade of C and FIN 321 with a minimum grade of C.

 FIN 461.
 Applied Investment Research: CFA Institute of Investment Research Challenge.
 1 Hour.